-When Reeves ACE HARDWARE of Highlands, N.C., sought to improve the efficiency and merchandising of their lumber and building material operations, some serious challenges hindered logistics, quality control, and profitability.
+When Reeves Ace Hardware of Highlands, N.C., sought to improve the efficiency and merchandising of its lumber and building material operations, some serious challenges hindered logistics, quality control, and profitability.

-Since their downtown location is landlocked and subject to restrictive building ordinances, this limited the available space to increase product storage, and left some product uncovered and insufficiently protected from weather.
+Since its downtown location is landlocked and subject to restrictive building ordinances, this limited the available space to increase product storage and left some product uncovered and insufficiently protected from weather.

 Cramped, inefficient storage had led to redundant handling of product, causing damage and depleting inventory.
-Without a fully covered warehouse, Highlands' annual 81 inches of rainfall, along with snowfall, caused unavoidable product damage.
+Without a fully covered warehouse, Highland's annual 81" of rainfall, along with snowfall, caused unavoidable product damage.
 A lack of continuous rack space for display and storage also hindered merchandising and inventory management.
-Because of this, customers could not readily see all products available, and shipping products to job sites was impeded.
+Because of this, customers could not readily see all products available, and shipping products to jobsites was impeded.

-In response, Reeves Ace corporate president Jeff Reeves, manager Jim Luke, and sales manager John Mc-Call identified several key objectives.
-This involved creating a drive-through structure to provide additional storage without additional overhead, with wide aisles to ease loading, shopping, accessibility and increased volume.
+In response, Reeves Ace Corporate President Jeff Reeves, Manager Jim Luke, and Sales Manager John McCall identified several key objectives.
+This involved creating a drive-through structure to provide additional storage without additional overhead, with wide aisles to ease loading, shopping, accessibility, and increased volume.

 To prevent product damage in a severe climate, the structure would need to be engineered to survive the "storm of the century."
-(Their foresight was substantiated two weeks later when a snowstorm destroyed their existing lumber shed).
+(Their foresight was substantiated two weeks later when a snowstorm destroyed their existing lumber shed.)
 The structure also had to comply with local ordinances, offer aesthetic appeal, and avoid disrupting Reeves' existing operation because business could not be shut down for construction.